tgoky/privy-mammothon-prediction-dapp/README.md

 Submitting the Vote: The vote is submitted to the smart contract via the placeBet function.

-### Voting Flow
-handleVoteClick: Sets the selected prediction and vote type.

-handleVoteSubmit: Submits the vote to the smart contract.

-Smart Contract Interaction: The getContract function initializes the contract instance using the user's wallet.

-### Claiming Rewards
+### Claiming Payouts
-Users can claim rewards if their predictions match the resolved outcome.
+Users can claim payouts if their predictions match the resolved outcome.
 This is handled by the handleClaimClick function.

 ### Claim Flow
 Check User Eligibility: Verify that the user has voted on the prediction.